 Below is an image from last night (3/6/2015) using the above microphone.
 Note the two circling helicopters.
 One was circling for quite a while (5 minutes between dotted lines.)
 But also notice the 18.5 Hz on/off signal, on about five minutes every 15 minutes.
 And a 9 Hz signal made an appearance.
 What the heck is going on out there!

 The other day I saw several of the "Morse code" dashed lines so I decided to track them down.
 They're HVAC units around the neighborhood.
 It's been cold so I assume the sound is coming out the gas flue.
 When mine comes on the signal is quite strong.

-The older computer I'm using for the above microphone doesn't have quite enough gain so I built a simple preamplifier that steals power from a USB port and gives flat gain down to a couple of hertz.
-There's no reason to do better since the sound card doesn't go much below 10 hertz.
+The older computer I'm using for the above microphone doesn't have quite enough gain so I built a simple preamplifier that steals power from a USB port and gives gain down to 1 Hz.
 It's built into an Altoids Mini tin:

 The RCA input connector is on the left and the cables to the right include 5 volts from an old USB cable and a monaural audio cable with a phono plug for the microphone input.

 Power comes from a salvaged USB cable.
 The outer two pins on the USB connector are +5 volts and ground; use an ohmmeter to identify the wires going to the outer two pins and then use a voltmeter to determine which one is +5 volts.